MOQA-Solutions/test_client/README.md

 %% The customized supervisor will control their restarts rate
 %% The gen_statem worker will try to connect once in 10 seconds
 %% You can check log reports in debug_state_logging.log
+%% Of course we can start the server side first to connect directly when starting the client
 %% Now we will start the server side on another terminal from the same machine(host is localhost) git clone https://github.com/AbdelghaniMohammed/test_server.git cd test_server